kavia-common/ai-copilot-assistant-4345-4354/fastapi_backend/README.md

 - POST /api/ask -> Body: { "question": "string" } returns { "answer": "...", "model": "..." }

 ## Environment
-- OPENAI_API_KEY: required for real responses.
+- GOOGLE_GEMINI_API_KEY: required for real responses.
 Without it, /api/ask returns a 400 error with guidance.
-- OPENAI_BASE_URL: default https://api.openai.com/v1
-- OPENAI_MODEL: default gpt-4o-mini
+- GEMINI_MODEL: default gemini-1.5-pro
 - FRONTEND_ORIGIN: default http://localhost:3000
 - BACKEND_PORT: default 3001

 Create a local environment file by copying `.env.example` to `.env` and filling in your values as needed.
-Never expose OPENAI_API_KEY to the frontend.
+Never expose GOOGLE_GEMINI_API_KEY to the frontend.

 ## CORS
 For local development, CORS is configured to allow: